jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

       ungracious to dismiss fresh and fragile ideas in a draft PR stage.
     - Keep feedback balanced with positive comments.
     - pick your battles

-TODO:
-- Optimize for the team: team should understand the implications of fast reviews and agree on suitable max time for responding to a PR.
-Key is to minimize response lag between the author and the reviewer, even if the whole review process takes long.
-Devs shouldn't interrupt their focus to do reviews, and instead prioritize them when there's a fitting gap e.g. after lunch.
-Review is both the reviewer's and author's responsibility.
-- Default to action: reviews can stall for various reasons, so have a bias for action.
-One can approve a PR even if there's some input left for the author to consider.
-Deciding something relatively quickly is better than slowly concluding an "ideal" solution, so reserve time for technical decisions but move on before you reach analysis paralysis.
-Be more inclined to merge code instead of focussing on punching holes in the implementation.
-- Communicate explicitly:  be explicit about the action you request from the author.
-- Use explicit review requests: set up CODEOWNERS to automate requesting a review, which can also be requested from a team using the same CODEOWNDERS, and make sure they're done evenly across the team instead of siloing these to a single person.
-- Document as much as possible in code.
-If you receive a comment/suggestion, try to document the discussion in code, this way future devs can understand functionality without reading PR discussions.
-- Write clear PR descriptions: you can include setup needed to test PR, surprising implementation details, anything that will make reviewer's job smoother, visual demos.
-- Prefer shared repository model to the forking model.
 - Keep discussions public
+- Be explicit about the action you want from the author.
+- Optimize for the team.
+Fast reviews are great and set a max time to respond to a PR.
+We minimize response lag between the author and reviewer, avoid interrupting focus times and have reviews done when there's a fitting gap e.g. after lunch.
+- Have a bias for action, preventing stalled work e.g. approve a PR even if there's some input left to consider.
+Quick decisions are sometimes better than slow "ideal" solutions, so reserve time for technical decisions but move on before you reach analysis paralysis.
+Incline more to merge code rather than punching holes in implementation.
+- Clear Pr descriptions e.g. test set up, surprising implementation details, visual demos etc.
+- Document discussions in code i.e. if you receive comments/suggestions, document this discussion in code, so that future devs have context without having to look for PRs.

 == Stackoverflow blog on good code reviews ==